 Oak Root Fungus

 When the roots are infected, the trunk stops growing and a flat side appears on the trunk of the tree.
-This fungus can cause the leaves to fall or in extreme infection, the entire canopy of the tree can turn brown.
-The top of the tree may lose its leaves, or the entire canopy thins.
+This fungus can cause the leaves to fall, or in extreme infection, the entire canopy of the tree can turn brown.
+The top of the tree may lose its leaves, or the entire canopy may thin.
 Use fungicides to eliminate this fungus, but with severe infections, it may be necessary to remove the tree.
 Don't confuse this fungus with the green growth of lichen on your oak tree, as lichen won't harm your tree.

 This condition is more common in humid locations such as along the coastline.
 Powdery mildew affects new growth on the tree and cause malformed twigs that splinter.
 Leaves appear white or yellow and are malformed.
-Frequent irrigation increases the likeliness of powdery mildew infections.
+Frequent irrigation increases the likelihood of powdery mildew infections.
 This disease can kill your tree.
 At the first sign of infection, treat your tree with a fungicide.

 Anthracnose is a fungal disease common along the coast in the live oaks in southern California.
 Rainfall activates the Anthracnose spores in dead twigs and begins to affect new leaves, spreading from the lower branches up.
 Leaves discolor and then fall.
 Warm, wet weather encourages this disease.
-It will clear by itself in dry weather but sprays of thiophanate-methyl have been known to retard this disease.
+It will clear by itself in dry weather, but sprays of thiophanate-methyl have been known to retard this disease.

 Although the mistletoe drains nutrients from the tree, it shouldn't kill it.
 However, if your tree is already infected by a disease or insect infestation, mistletoe could stunt your tree's growth.
 Mistletoe is difficult to eradicate.
-Removal of all infected branches as soon as the mistletoe appears is recommended but in larger branches, you can remove the mistletoe by cutting it from the branch and then wrapping the area with heavy black plastic to stop re-growth
+Removal of all infected branches as soon as the mistletoe appears is recommended but in larger branches, you can remove the mistletoe by cutting it from the branch and then wrapping the area with heavy black plastic to stop regrowth

 Usually caused by a heart rot fungus, wood decay usually starts at the base of the trunk.
-Although not all mushrooms indicate wood decay, large mushrooms can form around the base of the tree or on the tree trunk may be a sign of fungal infection.
+Although not all mushrooms indicate wood decay, the appearance of mushrooms around the base of the tree or on the tree trunk may be a sign of fungal infection.
 Another indication of wood decay is the presence of the the ambrosia beetle.